JustAdam/drupal-platform-manager/README.md

 		libraries: libraries
 		themes: themes
 	distribution_info:
+		distribution-name:  Name of a distribution you have created
-		distribution-name: Location to distribution asset configuration file. (deleting an existing will remove it from the releases directory after running cleanup)
+			buildfile: Location to distribution asset configuration file. (deleting an existing will remove it from the releases directory after running cleanup)
+			overrides: List of files to link to in sites/all that are found outside of a Drupal build sites.php: Location to your sites.php file
+				settings.php: Location to your settings.php file

 distribution-name.yml
 ---------------------
+core:
+	version: Version of Drupal to use
+	patches:
+		- list of patches by URL
 assets:
 	asset_type:  modules, libraries or themes
 		asset_name: